Game Development Data Layout Strategy: Making Updates 3 Times Faster by Switching from Node-Based to SoA

 How Cache Lines Work

-AoS: The Natural Layout in Object-Oriented Design
+AoS: Natural Layout in Object-Oriented Design

-SoA: Separating Arrays by Field
+SoA: Separate Arrays for Each Field

 SoA (Structure of Arrays) groups the same fields into continuous arrays.

-What Happens With Node-Based Design in Game Engines
+What Happens in Node-Based Game Engine Design

 • Repeated virtual function calls